scrubbbbs/cbird/readme.md

 - show results in batches as they are being computed, for slow queries
 - toggle histogram view
 - context menu: copy path
+- when deleting zip, remove all zip contents from viewer

 Major Bugs
 ==========================